• Best BG3 Shadowheart Build with Light Domain Cleric

 How to unlock Shadowheart in BG3 inside the pod ship

-In this section, we will cover how to recruit Shadowheart in BG3 and how to respec her to Light Domain Cleric for this build.
-If you’re an experienced player who already knows this, you can just skip to the next part.
+In this section, we will cover how to recruit Shadowheart and the essential steps to respec her into our powerful Light Domain setup.
+If you’re an experienced player, feel free to skip ahead to the next part.

 How to Respec Shadowheart in BG3